4th quarter newsletter 2023Antwerp Senior Services Administrator contact info: firstname.lastname@example.org or 668-2615 ext 208

 Antwerp Township is working with local fire departments to help seniors install smoke/carbon monoxide alarms.
 While we understand that we have over 2,000 seniors in our Township, we cannot provide for all.
 The Township along with local fire departments feel it is important to reach out to those seniors who may not be able to afford or install these combination alarms on their own.
+Only 1 per household.

 Senior Companion Program

 Antwerp Township is working with the Area Agency on Aging Region IV to recruit volunteers to utilize the Senior Companion Program!
 You know how much you value your independence, and now you can help others stay independent too!
 Senior Companions provide the assistance many older adults and people with disabilities may need in order to live independently.
 A Senior Companion may go along to help with grocery shopping for for a walk.
 They may spend time helping to write a letter, prepare a meal, or pay a bill.
 Contact the Area Agency on Aging to become a companion (269) 983-7058.

 We give ears first and hearts next.
 The first time you call, VBEMS will take an assessment to build on a foundation to make intelligent recommendations for a customized care program for you.
 The goal of this program is to recognize health care needs and work with your physician to maintain a quality of life in your home.
 VBEMS offers professionally trained staff and is an extension of the health care system.
 It’s not designed to take the place of a home health care agency, but to work along side of them.
 Once a visit has been made to your home, the following visits will be for health screenings, medication checks/organization, home safety, and patient education.
 This program also provides ride assistance to doctors appointments.
 Please call 269-668-2615 x5 to schedule an appointment.